hauchel/duco/doc/DucoPerf.md

     21:09:00      Tot    1548.0                   Arduino    1548.0
     Terminated
     targon M>
 At 21:09 12 miners were running .
-These values are shown for each miner The **ID** of the rig with 7 chars and the **software** with 25 chars **Diff** the difficulty assigned
+These values are shown for each miner:

+The **ID** of the rig with 7 chars and the **software** with 25 chars

+**Diff** the difficulty assigned

-**Acc/Rej** number of accepted and rejected jobs **Hash** the hashrate.
-As i don't provide the hashrate to the server, the estimated rate is shown **Time** the time between the server sending the job and getting the result Then the **Total** of all hashrates and the total of **Arduino** hashrates (below 200) is shown.
+**Acc/Rej** number of accepted and rejected jobs

+**Hash** the hashrate.
+As i don't provide the hashrate to the server, the estimated rate is shown

+**Time** the time between the server sending the job and getting the result

+Then the **Total** of all hashrates and the total of **Arduino** hashrates (below 200) is shown.

-The values are only updated by the server in intervals of 5 , so the values only change after 5 jobs are completed.
+The values are only updated by the server in intervals of 5 , i.e. the values only change after 5 jobs are completed for a miner.

 These commands are available: